-- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Structures, processes and systems to support good governance and management were clearly set out, understood and effective. - Practice specific policies were implemented and were available to all staff.
-However, we looked at 24 such guidance documents and found that one was not dated so it was not clear when it came into use, two did not contain a review date and one made reference to a Primary Care Trust (PCT) which was disbanded several years ago.
+- There was a clear staffing structure and staff were aware of their own roles and responsibilities. - Structures, processes and systems to support good governance and management were clearly set out and understood. - Practice specific policies were implemented and were available to all staff.